pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 PEM
 ~~~

-PEM is an encapsulation format, meaning keys in it can actually be any one of
+PEM is an encapsulation format, meaning keys in it can actually be any of
-several formats, however these are all self-identifying, so you don't need to
+several different key types, however these are all self-identifying, so you
-worry about this detail.
-PEM keys are recognizable because they all begin with
+don't need to worry about this detail.
+PEM keys are recognizable because they
-``-----BEGIN {format}-----`` and end with ``-----END {format}-----``.
+all begin with ``-----BEGIN {format}-----`` and end with ``-----END
+{format}-----``.

 .. function:: load_pem_private_key(data, password, backend):